rsksmart/devportal-1.0/tutorials/tokens/create-a-collectable-token.md

 no matter the serial number on the specific $100 bill.
 They are fungible bills.

-A Non-Fungible Token (NFT) is a unique token, so collectible items are non-Fungibles assets and can be represented by NFTs.
+On the other hand, a Non-Fungible Token (NFT) is a unique token, so collectible items are non-fungibles assets and can be represented by NFTs.

 ### ERC-721